 I perform stand-up comedy at a lot of corporate events.

-At a comedy club, people have actively made the decision to leave the house and see live comedy.
-It’s their thing, and they’re ready to sit for two hours and focus on a jokester slinging the funny.
+In contrast, at a comedy club, people have actively made the decision to leave the house and see live comedy.
+It’s their thing, and they’re ready to sit for two hours and focus on a comedian.

-After the show ended, the organizer was apologetic; he explained that they were at the end of a 3-day event, many people were tired, quite a few were leaving early in the morning and wanted to get back to their hotel room…
+After the show ended, the organizer was apologetic; he explained that they were at the end of a three-day event, people were tired, quite a few were leaving early in the morning and wanted to get back to their hotel rooms… yada-yada-yada.

-Sometimes corporate functions have giveaways.
-Especially if it’s a holiday party.
-Someone is winning a trip to Hawaii; someone is crossing their fingers for that 50” TV…
+Sometimes corporate events include giveaways, especially holiday parties.
+Someone is winning a trip to Hawaii, or crossing their fingers for that 70” flat-screen TV.

-If you put the giveaway after the comedy performance, you’re forcing people who might not want to be there to sit and wait.
-I’ve had that happen, and there is nothing worse than performing for hostile people who feel forced to be there.
+If you put the giveaway after the comedy performance, you’re forcing people who might not want to be there to sit through the show.

 Comedy is a nightcap.
 A way to bid the evening adieu.
 Put it last in your lineup, and as George Costanza figured out: leave on a high note.

-- Put comedy at the end of the evening.
+- Have the comedy show at the end of the evening.